Best Approximate Quantum Compiling Problems: Gradient descent

 This is in sharp contrast with the QSD which uses 20 and 444 CNOT units for $n=3$ and $n=5$, respectively, and increases in length by a multiplicative factor of 9 for the line topology.

 These experiments suggest that both $\spin$ and $\sequ$ are surjective for $L$ equal to the lower bound and that their approximation error depends favorably on the length, supporting properties (1) through (4).
-Regarding property (6), the experiments suggest that the length does not have to increase at all.
+Regarding property (6), the experiments suggest that the length does not have to increase at all (\cmt{or perhaps very slightly, in the worst case scenario}).

+\begin{remark} \cmt{It is important to note here that the fact that the connectivity does not matter in a random unitary setting is a general statement about the overall smooth optimization landscape.
+We are saying that, if you take a random unitary, and a few random initial points, on average, the approximation error you obtain depends only on the number of CNOT units.
+This statement says that even if the different structures have different local minima and properties, with a macro-scale lens (i.e., in the worst-case), they behave very similarly.
+On the other hand, when one is interested in compiling a particular gate (say a Toffoli), in the least number of CNOT units, the structure plays an important role as discussed in the literature, e.g., \cite{Rev3-1,Rev3-2}, and as we will see next.
+In this case, the fact that connectivity \cmt{matters} is a statement about best case scenarios.} \end{remark}